Virginia fraternity in retracted rape story to sue Rolling Stone

 An investigation by Charlottesville police found no evidence that Jackie had been gang raped.

-In December, after questions about the story's veracity, Rolling Stone apologised for "discrepancies" in the account and admitted that it never sought comment from seven men accused of the alleged rape.
+In December, after questions about the story's veracity, Rolling Stone apologized for "discrepancies" in the account and admitted that it never sought comment from seven men accused of the alleged rape.

 On Sunday, Columbia's report, commissioned by Rolling Stone, cited the magazine for reporting and editing lapses, including the failure to verify Jackie's story with three of her friends and for not confronting the fraternity with details of the story before publication.
 The report was written by Steve Coll, dean of the Columbia journalism school; Derek Kravitz, a postgraduate research scholar at the school; and Sheila Coronel, academic dean at the journalism school.